Comparison between two Gaming Laptop – Acer Predator Helios 300 Vs Lenovo Legion Y540

 Lenovo Legion Y540 is equipped with a professional-looking keyboard with characteristic ‘U’ shaped keys.
 It has a 1.7-millimeter key-travel, adequate spacing, and slightly larger keys than in other gaming laptops.

 If it comes to RGB, then Lenovo Legion Y540 comes with only white keyboard lighting.

 The keyboard in Acer Predator Helios 300 is more gamer-friendly.
 It has a 1.7-millimeter key-travel, adequate spacing, and comfortably big arrow keys.
-You also have a dedicated button to open the control center up and one turbo button, which improves the performance.
+You also have a dedicated button to open the control centre up and one turbo button, which improves the performance.

 You will like typing on the Lenovo Legion Y540 a little more.
 The keyboard keys are fantastic.
 The Acer Predator Helios 300 also has a dedicated button to enable Turbo mode above the keyboard’s left side.

-The touchpad on both laptops is running on windows precision drivers, and they both perform great, except the Acer Predator Helios 300 has a click style trackpad.
+The touchpad on both laptops is running on Windows precision drivers, and they both perform great, except the Acer Predator Helios 300 has a click style trackpad.

-The one on the Acer Predator Helios 300 clicks down anywhere well the Lenovo Legion Y540 does not, as it has dedicated left and right-click buttons that make audible clicks.
+The one on the Acer Predator Helios 300 clicks down anywhere while the Lenovo Legion Y540 does not, as it has dedicated left and right-click buttons that make audible clicks.
 The touchpad on the Acer Predator Helios 300 was larger; however, the Lenovo Legion Y540 is far better.